gerardtan2018/SMU-IS459/README.md

-# Assignment 3 Guide
+# Assignment 4 Guide
-In this assignment, the goal is to retrieve the top 10 users with most posts and top 10 words in the posts in a window of 2 minutes and trigger of 1 minute
+In this assignment, the goal is to retrieve the top 10 users window of 2 minutes and trigger of 1 minute and display it on the dashboard

 # Setting up Environment
 Start from the base repository folder which is /SMU-IS459.
 Open a terminal and run the following code below to create an environemnt and install the requirements